googlearchive/cloud-functions-emulator/README.md

 default the emulator will consider functions deployed to be BACKGROUND functions.
 To deploy an HTTP function, use the `--trigger-http` argument:

-    functions deploy <functionName> <modulePath> --trigger-http
+    functions deploy <functionName> --local-path=<modulePath> --trigger-http

+*Note: The `modulePath` should be a directory containing the Node.js module you want to deploy.*

 For example:

-    functions deploy helloWorld ~/myModule --trigger-http
+    functions deploy helloWorld --local-path=~/myModule --trigger-http

 This would deploy the `helloWorld` function in the Node.js module contained in the `~/myModule` path.

-*Note: The module path should be a directory containing the Node.js module you want to deploy.*
+If you run the command in your function's module directory then you can drop the `--local-path` flag:

+    cd /path/to/module/dir
+    functions deploy helloWorld --trigger-http

 ### Invoking a Function